robertorosero/pyhtonmig/Doc/library/os.rst

    Availability: Unix, Windows.

+.. data:: SEEK_SET
+          SEEK_CUR
+          SEEK_END

+   Parameters to the :func:`lseek` function.
+Their values are 0, 1, and 2,
+   respectively.
+Availability: Windows, Unix.

 .. function:: open(file, flags[, mode])

    Open the file *file* and set various flags according to *flags* and possibly